 |Detection Names (WRCFree.exe)||Avast (Win32:Malware-gen), DrWeb (Trojan.MulDrop8.43952), ESET-NOD32 (a variant of Win32/GenKryptik.CLRL), Fortinet (W32/Generic.AC.40D1F5), Full List (VirusTotal)|

 |Malicious Process Name(s)||EpizyCleanup, Epizy Cleaner Service (the process name might vary).|

 |Symptoms||Trojans are designed to stealthily infiltrate the victim's computer and remain silent, and thus no particular symptoms are clearly visible on an infected machine.|

 |Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software cracks.|

 |Damage||Diminished computer performance, decreased Internet speed, potential installation of additional malware.|

 To eliminate Registry Cleaner Trojan.Clicker our malware researchers recommend scanning your computer with Spyhunter.

-There are other programs that are created with a purpose to generate revenue by operating as Trojan.Clicker.
-This malicious programs can be disguised as Registry Mechanic, Microsoft Cleaner, Registry Doctor or some other program.
-One way or anther, people who download and install them intentionally expect them to be system optimization programs.
-However, it is very likely that they do not fix any problems and provide their users with fake lists of detected issues.
+There are many other programs created to generate revenue by operating as Trojan.Clicker.
+These malicious programs are disguised as Registry Mechanic, Microsoft Cleaner, Registry Doctor, or other programs.
+People download and install them intentionally, expecting them to be system optimization programs, however, they do not fix any problems and provide users with fake lists of so-called 'detected issues'.

 How did Registry Cleaner infiltrate my computer?